Bloxybeans/Cemudroid/README.md

 [![Discord](https://img.shields.io/discord/286429969104764928?label=Cemu&logo=discord&logoColor=FFFFFF)](https://discord.gg/5psYsup)
 [![Matrix Server](https://img.shields.io/matrix/cemu:cemu.info?server_fqdn=matrix.cemu.info&label=cemu:cemu.info&logo=matrix&logoColor=FFFFFF)](https://matrix.to/#/#cemu:cemu.info)

-THIS IS NOT MINE, IF YOU DONT TRUST THIS, GO VISIT Ssimco's REPOSITORY AT https://github.com/SSimco/Cemu
+# **THIS IS NOT MINE, IF YOU DONT TRUST THIS, GO VISIT Ssimco's REPOSITORY AT https://github.com/SSimco/Cemu**

-**WHATS IS BELOW WAS COPIED FROM SSIMCO'S REPOSITORY, ALL OF WHATS BELOW IS NOT MINE**
+**CONTENTS BELOW WERE COPIED FROM SSIMCO'S REPOSITORY, ALL OF WHATS BELOW IS NOT MINE**

 This is the code repository of Cemu, a Wii U emulator that is able to run most Wii U games and homebrew in a playable state.
 It's written in C/C++ and is being actively developed with new features and fixes.